 A stone's throw from Fréjus, this seaside resort has retained an old-fashioned charm that leaves no one indifferent.
 With its marinas and picturesque seaside, it is a little paradise for those who love nautical pleasures!

-Between Toulon and Le Lavandou, this lively seaside resort is the southernmost town in Provence, and one of the most extensive and largest in France.
-“Hyères-les-Palmiers”, as it is nicknamed, offers an incredible diversity of landscapes among the most beautiful, and is especially known for its beaches and islands.
+Between Toulon and Le Lavandou, this lively seaside resort is the southernmost town in Provence, and one of the largest and largest in France.
+"Hyères-les-Palmiers", as it is nicknamed, offers an incredible diversity of landscapes among the most beautiful, and is best known for its beaches and islands.

-Being Marseille and Toulon, this pleasant city is the oldest seaside resort on the coast.
+Between Marseille and Toulon, this pleasant town is the oldest seaside resort on the coast.
 It has become a popular resort for water sports enthusiasts.
 It has one of the first vineyards to have obtained a controlled designation of origin (AOC) in 1941.
 The reputation of Bandol wines is worldwide.